 In general, an Alaskan Malamute should not be neutered before the age of six months old, which is typically how long it takes for them to reach puberty.
 This has been the accepted age by vets for a long time and is still usually the minimum requirement.

-This research is based on a study that focused particularly on Golden Retrievers and found that those neutered after passing through puberty had a reduced rate of developing orthopaedic health problems and certain cancers, particularly relating to bones.
+Well, it also found that those neutered after passing through puberty had a reduced rate of developing orthopedic health problems and certain cancers, particularly relating to bones.

 This research is, understandably, confusing after being told the benefits of neutering early.
 More research is currently being conducted to compare the differences between different breeds and sizes of dog.